rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

  and theoretical criticisms of
  Bitcoin -- it usually goes like
  this:

- *advancements in
- quantum computing
- will put millions
- of Bitcoin at risk,
- causing the price
- to drop to zero.*
+!!! quote "*advances in quantum computing will put millions of Bitcoin at risk, as early as next year, causing the price to drop to zero.*"

 Such statements make
  for fun headlines
  but are not quite grounded
  in reality.
+And we've been seeing such headlines for over a decade without any real progress with quantum attacks on
+ Bitcoin's
+ elliptical curve cryptography.
+The truth is there's very little threat for now, and in fact quantum computing will most likely prove beneficial to Bitcoin;
+ with Bitcoin providing incentives for quantum computing breakthroughs.

+Importantly,
-People are concerned
+ people are concerned
  with *their* Bitcoin,
+ not hypotheticals with
- not someone else's
+ someone else's
  Bitcoin that may
  or may not be
  vulnerable to a
  "quantum attack".
+In other words,
+ I want to know if *my*
+ Bitcoin is safe.
 The simple truth is,
+ Bitcoin is already quantum resistant with a small handful of exceptions.

+## Quantum Resistant

+If you don't reuse addresses with known public keys, then your
+ Bitcoin is quantum resistant.
+This is the standard approach anyway, recommended for privacy reasons.
+With most wallet software, and especially with cold storage solutions, you'd have to go out of your way to make your Bitcoin vulnerable to a theoretic quantum attack
+ (you'd need to disclose the public keys that correspond to each address).

+At present,
- the most vulnerable
+ the vulnerable
  coins to a quantum attack
  are those that have not
  moved since 2010;